-- Viewing recent calls via the preprogrammed Recent Calls button: - a) Press the preprogrammed Recent Calls button.
+Viewing recent calls via the preprogrammed Recent Calls button:

-- c) To return to the Home screen, press the Menu Select button directly below Exit, press are or the PTT button. - Viewing recent calls via the radio menu: - a) or to Ront. - b) Press the Menu Select button directly below Ront to access the Recent Calls feature screen. - c) or to scroll through the list. - d) To return to the Home screen, press the MenuSelect button directly below Exit, are or the
+- a) Press the preprogrammed Recent Calls button. - c) To return to the Home screen, press the Menu Select button directly below Exit, press or the PTT button. - Viewing recent calls via the radio menu: - a) or to Rcnt. - b) Press the Menu Select button directly below Rcnt to access the Recent Calls feature screen.

-PTT button.
+- d) To return to the Home screen, press the Menu Select button directly below Exit, or the PTT button.